arinWald/KaChowEngine/README.md

 **View:**
 - The 'View' section allows you to activate and deactivate various windows within the engine.

+**Camera:**
+- Change frustum configuration and shows number of render objects.

 ### Rendering

 The rendering capabilities of KaChow Engine allow you to create visually stunning 3D scenes.
 You can control various rendering options in the 'Render' section: